The ultimate guide to building a Minimum-Viable-Product (MVP)

 What is a minimum viable product or MVP?

-“Minimum viable product” is a term coined by Frank Robinson and popularized by Eric Ries, founder of the Lean Startup methodology.
-Ries says that the MVP is the version of a new product that allows the team to gather the most information about what customers want with the least amount of effort.
+The term “minimum viable product” was coined by Frank Robinson and later popularized by Eric Ries, the author of “The Lean Startup.”
+Ries defines an MVP as “the version of a new product that allows a team to collect the maximum amount of validated learning about customers with the least effort.”

 A step-by-step guide to building an MVP